guillermooo/sublime-undocs/source/snippets.rst

 how to go about this.

     .. note::
-        In order to keep examples short, we're only including the ``content`` element's text unless stated otherwise.
+        In the interest of brevity, we're only including the ``content`` element's text in examples unless stated otherwise.

 Snippet resources
 *****************